HF-Enjoyer/many-particle-ballet/README.md

 - File **critical_analysis.py** is yet-to-be-tested-and-maybe-removed analyzer of the critical phenomena in the system

 Feel free to play with any of the parameters!

-TODO:
-- take final configuration as a previous in the chain of simulations
-- merge **mc.py** and **polymer_test.py**
-- revise the algorithm for polymers at T = 0 and find why they are getting stuck